Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 • Difficulty running

 Calcaneal apophysitis can affect any child, but some children are at an increased risk.
-They include kids who:
+Risk factors that can increase your child’s risk of Sever’s disease include:

-If one of your child’s legs is shorter than the other, the heel of the shorter leg has to work harder to hit the ground.
-This can cause strain on the Achilles tendon, which pulls harder on the growth plate of that foot.
+• Short-leg syndrome: If one of your child's legs is shorter than the other, the heel of the shorter leg has to work harder to hit the ground.
+This can cause strain on the Achilles tendon, which pulls harder on the growth plate in the foot.

 Diagnosing Sever's disease

-When it comes to diagnosing sports-related heel pain in children, the first thing we do is conduct a complete medical history and physical exam.
-Most of the time, there’s no need for an X-ray.
+When it comes to diagnosing sports-related heel pain in children, the first thing we do is conduct a complete medical history and physical exam

 Resting

 Your pediatric foot and ankle specialist will likely recommend cutting back on physical activities that involve running and jumping.
-Your child may be able to stay active by swimming, cycling, rollerblading, or playing sports that put less strain on the Achilles.
+Your child may be able to stay active through activity modification or crosstraining, such as swimming, cycling, rollerblading, or playing sports that put less strain on the Achilles.

 Stretching the leg muscles

-Your foot and ankle specialist can demonstrate a few exercises that can help stretch and strengthen the Achilles.
+Our sports medicine doctors frequently recommend stretching as a way to prevent and manage sports injuries, and they can demonstrate a few Sever's disease stretches that can help stretch and strengthen the Achilles.

 Wearing elastic wraps or compression socks